tmtsoftware/csw/docs/src/main/services/alarm.md

 Java
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #setSeverity-java }

+@@@ note

+* If the alarm is not refreshed within 9 seconds, it will be inferred as `Disconnected`
+* If the alarm is auto-acknowledgable and the severity is set to `Okay` then, the alarm will be auto-acknowledged and will not require any explicit admin action in terms of acknowledging

+@@@

 ## init alarms

-Used to load the given alarm data in alarm store
+Loads the given alarm data in alarm store

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #initAlarms}

 ## acknowledge

-Used to acknowledge the given alarm which is raised to a certain severity
+Acknowledges the given alarm which is raised to a certain severity

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #acknowledge}

 ## shelve

-Used to shelve the given alarm which is raised to a certain severity.
-Alarm will be unshelved on the configured time(which is 8 Am by default).
-Shelved alarms are also considered in aggregation calculation of alarms
+Shelves the given alarm.
+Alarms will be un-shelved automatically at a specific time(i.e. 8 AM local time by default) if it is not un-shelved manually before that.
+The time to automatically un-shelve can be configured in application.conf for e.g csw-alarm.shelve-timeout = h:m:s a .

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #shelve}

+@@@ note

+Shelved alarms are also considered in aggregation calculation of alarms.

+@@@

 ## unshelve

-Used to explicitly unshelve the given alarm
+Unshelves the given alarm

 Scala
 :   @@snip [AlarmClientExampleTest.scala](../../../../examples/src/main/scala/csw/services/alarm/AlarmServiceClientExampleApp.scala) { #unshelve}